millanek/tutorials/WPSG2022/README.md

 This exercise is based on analysis from the [Malinsky et al. (2018)](https://doi.org/10.1038/s41559-018-0717-x) manuscript published in Nature Ecol.
 Evo..
 The paper shows that two deep water adapted lineages of cichlids share signatures of selection and very similar haplotypes in two green-sensitive opsin genes (RH2Aβ and RH2B).
 The genes are located next to each other on scaffold_18.
 To find out whether these shared signatures are the result of convergent evolution or of adaptive introgression, we used the f_dM statistic.
 The f_dM is related to Patterson’s D and to the f4-ratio, but is better suited to analyses of sliding genomic windows.
 The calculation of this statistic is implemented in the program `Dsuite Dinvestigate`.

-The data for this exercise are in the [data](data/) folder.
+The data for this exercise are on the instances in the `~/workshop_materials/a08_d_statistics/Dinvestigate_Malawi` folder.
 It includes the VCF file with variants mapping to the scaffold_18 of the Malawi cichlid reference genome we used at the time - [`scaffold_18.vcf.gz`](data/scaffold_18.vcf.gz).
 There are also two other files required to run Dinvestigate: the “SETS” file and the “test_trios” file.
 In this case they are called: [`MalawiSetsFile.txt`](data/MalawiSetsFile.txt) and [`MalawiTestTriosForInvestigate.txt`](data/MalawiTestTriosForInvestigate.txt).
 The “TestTrios” file specifies that we want to investigate the admixture signal between the Diplotaxodon genus and the deep benthic group, compared with the mbuna group.
 The “SETS” file specifies which individuals belong to these groups.
 Finally, the command to execute the analysis is:

 ```bash
 Dsuite Dinvestigate -w 50,25 scaffold_18.vcf.gz MalawiSetsFile.txt MalawiTestTriosForInvestigate.txt